 If you look at our most recent elections, that number is equal to 34% of Barack Obama’s vote total in 2008 (69.50 million), 38% of George W. Bush’s vote total in 2004 (62.04 million), and 47% of George W. Bush’s vote total in 2000 (50.56 million).
 There has never been an election in United States history in which the vote totals between the winners and losers has ever been anywhere close to those numbers.
 If you go back to 1932, that number is higher than the vote total for the winner, Franklin Roosevelt, and more than the second place finisher in any election prior to 1952.
 High population areas alone could swing elections if they all happen to vote for the same candidate.
 That is NOT fair or just in America’s representative government.

 What the Electoral College does for modern America is ensure that candidates must make broad appeals to wide portions of America.
-Once a vote total is known for any particular state, it is used to determine the allotted number of electoral votes from that state.
-It doesn’t matter what else happens; Delaware will still award 3 electoral votes, as will Montana.
-Even if all of the states with the highest electoral votes went to the same candidate, there would still need to be thirteen states, at a minimum, to put a candidate over the top.
+Once a vote total is known for any particular state, it is used to determine the allotted number of Electoral votes from that state.
+It doesn’t matter what else happens; Delaware will still award 3 Electoral votes, as will Montana.
+Even if all of the states with the highest Electoral votes go, as they do now, to the same candidate (the candidate who won the election in that state), there would still need be thirteen states, at a minimum, to put a candidate over the top.
 On the other side, populations matter a great deal because for a candidate to be elected by the lowest population states, they would need to win at least thirty-eight states; almost 3 times the number as winning through the most populous states.